For the Record (Alabama album): The Essential

 For the Record was re-released and re-packaged in 2005 as The Essential.
 Both albums have an identical track lineup.
 In his review of The Essential, AllMusic reviewer Stephen Thomas Erlewine stated that the new album title eliminated "the misleading subtitle that claimed all of the songs on the album hit No. 1."
 A disclaimer on the back of the album indicates that The Essential is the newly reissued For the Record.

-Sales
+Commercial performance

-The original release of For the Record album was certified platinum for sales of five-million units by the Recording Industry Association of America (RIAA).
+For the Record debuted at number two on the Billboard Top Country Albums chart and number 13 on the Billboard 200, opening at 71,000 copies in its first week.
+This was the group's second highest chart position on the main Billboard 200 charts of their career in fifteen years since their 1983 album The Closer You Get... last peaked at number 10.
+The compilation stayed inside the country charts for 105 weeks and spent 33 weeks on the main chart.
+It was certified five-fold platinum for sales of over five million units by the Recording Industry Association of America (RIAA).